Genesis Revisited

 Genesis Revisited, called Watcher of the Skies: Genesis Revisited in the US, is the 12th studio album by Steve Hackett, paying tribute to his former band, Genesis.
 It mainly features songs originally released by Genesis during Hackett's tenure with the group (1971–77).
 The previously unreleased song "Déjà Vu" was started by Peter Gabriel in 1973 during the Selling England by the Pound sessions but not finished and Hackett completed the song for this album.
 There are also two new songs, "Valley of the Kings" and "Waiting Room Only"; the latter is named after and loosely inspired by "The Waiting Room", an instrumental from the 1974 Genesis album The Lamb Lies Down on Broadway.
-The Japanese version of the album contains one extra song called "Riding the Colossus".
+The original Japanese and Argentinian versions of the album have a slightly different track listing and sequence, dropping "Los Endos" (also featured as a bonus track on the Japanese version of The Tokyo Tapes) and containing one extra song called "Riding the Colossus" (also featured as a bonus track on The Tokyo Tapes, specifically on the 2003, 2008 and 2012 reissues).
+Later Japanese reissues of the album contain the same track listing as the standard international versions.